 What is Hour of Code?

-We are diving right into our Google Drives this week!
+We use our Google Drives weekly!
 The best way to describe Google Drive is that it’s similar to an online file cabinet where you can store documents and other digital files.
 This “Drive” is the same concept as a hard drive on your computer, except it’s cloud-based.
 This means that it exists online!
 What is wonderful about Google drives is that students can upload a file into it and access the same file at home.
 It’s basically accessible from wherever you have Internet.

 Inside the Google Drive, students have access to create many different files as well as a collection of tools to create them.
 Students can create: